davidlarrimore/openwebui-chat-analyzer/readme.md

 # 💬 Open WebUI Chat Analyzer

-Streamlit dashboard for exploring Open WebUI chat exports locally.
+Local analytics stack for exploring Open WebUI chat exports.
+The Streamlit UI remains the primary experience while a new Next.js frontend (`frontend-next/`) is under active development.

+> The project is in a transitional phase: both frontends ship side by side while we migrate functionality from Streamlit to Next.js.

 ## Highlights